 “Balloons do not crack the top 10 pollutants in America.”

-Despite its war on balloons, I would bet my strawlessly escalated laundry budget that there’s one balloon the Left will no doubt love to see more of:
+Despite its war on balloons, I would bet my strawlessly escalated laundry budget that there’s one balloon some on the Left will no doubt love to see more of:

 Thank you for reading!
 Please sound off in the Comments below, and watch the Cleveland video for a reminder of how things have changed.